jchelly/VirgoDC/README.md

 ```
 virgo.mpi.parallel_hdf5.MultiFile.get_elements_per_file(self, name, group=None)
 ```
-This returns the number of elements in each file for the specified dataset
+This returns the number of elements read from each file for the specified dataset.
+Note that in collective mode the return value varies between ranks because each rank returns the number of elements which it will read from the file, and not the total number of elements in the file.

+This should therefore only be used with `MultiFile.write()` to write output distributed between files in the same way as an input file set.

   * `name` - name of the dataset
   * `group` - name of the group containing the dataset

-Returns the number of elements per file along the first axis.
-Note that this is NOT a distributed array - a copy of the full array is returned on each MPI rank if this is called collectively.

-Can be used with `MultiFile.write()` to write output distributed between files in the same way as an input file set.

 ##### Writing datasets to a file set